hedberg-games/autodownload-godot-documentation/README.md

 Notably, [Export Templates](https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html#export-templates) are not currently downloaded by `Autodownload Godot`.

 ## Launch Settings and Supported IDEs
-This template is intended to make it easy to run godot directly from your IDE (Integrated Development Environment).
+This template is intended to make it easy to run Godot directly from your IDE (Integrated Development Environment).

 ### VS Code and Visual Studio
 The [recommended](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html#doc-c-sharp-setup-external-editor) `launch.json` and `tasks.json` (for [VSCode](https://code.visualstudio.com/download)) as well as `launchSettings.json` (for [Visual Studio](https://visualstudio.microsoft.com/)) are included in the project.
 Simply use the `Run` launch configuration.